pineapplemachine/sorted-array-type-js/readme.md

 Note that the SortedArray type uses the native `Array.sort` method for some functionality, meaning that sort stability will depend on the platform.
+If `Array.sort` is stable, however, then all SortedArray sort and insertion operations will also be stable.

 ``` js
 const sortedArray = new SortedArray(["alice", "carl", "bob"]);